 Recently I had a query from a lady who was worried about 2 bee nests by her back door.
 She was concerned she would not be able to get out of the house.

 If the bees had been honey bees, I would have suggested she call a beekeeper.

-I have lots of advice and guidance about this here.
+This particular lady had bumble bees.
+I find that most people who have bumble bee nests are worried unnecessarily about stings, when in fact, they are generally quite docile and not out to sting anyone.
 I decided to share my reply to this lady, since it may be useful to other visitors to my site.
 Do see the other links on my website for further information and assistance.

-– in the UK, we’ve already had extinctions).
+– in the UK, we’ve already had extinctions.

 Only about 18% of colonies are successful in the first place, according to research (success means having the chance to produce males and queens).

 Given the temporary nature of bumble bee nests, it's better to leave them alone if we can.